alex1ozr/LearnDotNet/Interviews/Questions.DotNet_en.md

 ### Immutable
 1. String / StringBuilder - what and why?
     - String types, why are special types in c#, is it value types or reference types?
+    - What is string interning?
 2. GetHashCode.
 What it is, what it for, Which requirements
 3. What's immutable? what's for?

 ### .NET
 1. [out/ ref/ in](https://www.pluralsight.com/guides/csharp-in-out-ref-parameters)
+   - Can ref and out be used with both value types and reference types?
 2. Static / readonly / Const fields - difference?
     - What is the criteria of value that could be set to a constant field?
     - What is static, what are the risks behind static fields, why to use them?